Manchester United crest

 What investors will want to see is more clarity on who the new owner would be and what is their plan to make this club profitable going forward.
 Football is a massive business and Manchester United, along with Barcelona and Real Madrid are one of the biggest clubs in the world.
 If a sale goes through and the owners make the required changes then the share price, along with the club itself may return to its previous heights.

-Capital is needed to fund an overdue redevelopment of Old Trafford as well as bolster the squad that plays there if they are to compete at the top of the European game once more.
+Additional capital is needed to fund an overdue redevelopment of Old Trafford as well as funds to bolster the squad if they’re to compete at the top of the Europe once more.
+So, it’s an expensive commitment for potential new owners.

 Compare share dealing platforms